browserengineering/book/book/scheduling-and-threading.md

 ```

 The exported `setTimeout` function will create a timer, wait for the
-requested time period, and then call back into JavaScript to run the
+requested time period, and ask the JavaScript runtime to run the
 callback.
-The call back can call this `__runSetTimeout` function:
+This happens via the `__runSetTimeout` function:

 ``` {.javascript file=runtime}
 function __runSetTimeout(handle) {